CCMS-UCSD/GNPSDocumentation/docs/msmschooserdataacquisitioncomputational.md

 **"What if I alreadly have data collected, can MSMS-Chooser help me?"**
   - Yes!
 MSMS-Chooser can be used as a shortcut and help you perform the steps of finding the MS/MS spectra in your files and format the data for inclusion in the GNPS MS/MS reference library.
 However, this was not the original intent of the MSMS-Chooser workflow.
 You should create a copy and completely fill the **"MSMS-Chooser Sample Template"** tab, download it, and include it with the files in the MSMS-Chooser workflow.
 The MSMS-Chooser workflow will go through your data and select a MS/MS spectrum for every chemical as indicated in the Sample Template.
 We have used MSMS-Chooser to help create the [BILELIB19](https://gnps.ucsd.edu/ProteoSAFe/gnpslibrary.jsp?library=BILELIB19) library in GNPS.

-    > Notes: <br>
+!!! info
-      - **ALL** data should be reviewed for accuracy.
+    **ALL** data should be reviewed for accuracy.
 If chemical separation is performed prior to analysis, then special attention should be given to the MS/MS spectrum and retention time.
 MSMS-Chooser only matches on accurate mass (currently) and isobaric compounds eluting at different times might be confused. <br>

-**"Can I use this method to run isolated, possibly impure, chemicals?"**
+!!! question "Can I use this method to run isolated, possibly impure, chemicals?"
-   - Yes!
+    Yes!
 GNPS MS/MS spectral libraries allow any contribution even if the structure or identification is not fully confirmed.
 The GNPS community will help correct any inaccuracies over time with provenance of all edits and updates.

 ---